 An uninsured motorist is someone who does not have a car insurance policy.
 Driving without an insurance policy is considered illegal in most states.

 2. What is uninsured motorist coverage?

 This is your car insurance feature that pays for the damages of your car when you are involved in a car accident and the other driver happens to be without car insurance.
-Even if the other driver is to be blamed or at-fault for the accident but he was driving with a lapse insurance coverage or did not have insurance at all, your own insurance policy if it includes uninsured motorist coverage will take care of the repairs.
+Even if the other driver is to be blamed or at fault for the accident but he was driving with a lapsed insurance coverage or did not have insurance at all, your own insurance policy if it includes uninsured motorist coverage will take care of the repairs.

 3. What is an underinsured motorist?

 An underinsured motorist is someone whose insurance coverage is not high enough to cover repairs and damages resulting from their driving behavior or carelessness.

 This is your personal car insurance coverage that would pay for the damages of your car and your injuries if the other driver who is clearly at fault has an insurance policy that is not high enough to cover the cost of repairs of your damaged car or to pay the medical bills for the injuries sustained if there are any.